recursivelftr/Grim-Locations/README.md

 Download: [Google Drive](https://drive.google.com/drive/folders/1xpsOa0gtNde1nMqunC3jxWIcMzT3qGoz)

 Grim Locations is a tool for Grim Dawn that accompanies and requires the mod [Grim Internals](https://forums.crateentertainment.com/t/tool-grim-internals).
-It is currently pre 1.0 but most features are present and it is
+It is currently pre 1.0, but most features are present.
+The features that are not currently present are marked with 1.0.

 ### Features
 - Provides transfer, remove, reorder, and edit functionality for all your Grim Internals locations.
 - Auto-create profiles for your Grim Dawn characters to easily manage their locations.
-- Categorize locations by profile, mod, and difficulty.
+- Categorize locations by profile and difficulty.
+(1.0 includes categorization by mod as well)
-- Comes with a massive list of locations out of the box that are easily transferable to any profile.
 - Detects new locations while playing Grim Dawn and saves them to the specified active profile.
 - Each location saved gets a date and time, this makes it easy to tell where you left off last.
 - Load any external location list into any profile.
+- (1.0) Create custom profile, mod, and difficulty categories.
+- (1.0) Comes with a massive list of locations out of the box that are easily transferable to any profile.

 ### How to use
 See [this video instruction](https://imgur.com/RUcxB0U) for general use.
 Other than the general use, it is also recommended to run Grim Locations alongside Grim Dawn.
 This allows syncing to and from Grim Locations in-game.